Irrigation system disease

 Inspect Sprinkler Heads

-Check each sprinkler head for clogs, damage, or uneven water coverage.
-Clean or replace any problematic heads.
+Check each sprinkler head for clogs, damage, or uneven water distribution.
+Clean or replace heads as needed.

 2. 2